gordonjaychan1/UsamiRikaDojo/README.md

 how to do blog?

 IMPROVE
-back to top arrow doesn't show up stat count-up doesn't work gallery lightbox doesn't work
+delay the hero picture animation until the loading screen finishes back to top arrow doesn't show up stat count-up doesn't work gallery lightbox doesn't work